 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.

 Festive, beautiful, and full of lovely crafts and delicious treats, they’re among some of our favorite Christmas markets that we’ve seen in Europe!

 Add in the setting of regal Budapest itself in the background, and you have the ingredients for a perfect Christmas celebration.

-We loved spending hours perusing the markets during our trip to Budapest in November, and we would definitely love to see them again!
+We loved spending hours perusing the markets during our trip to Budapest in November, and we will definitely see them again one day!

 Hungarian food is even more delicious when it’s cold outside.

-I could easily make this post into a 30-item list of reasons to visit Budapest in November by simply calling out every Hungarian dish that’s made even more delicious by blustery weather outside, from goulash to langos to palacsinta to chicken paprikash.
+I could easily make this post into a 30-item list of reasons to visit Budapest in November by simply calling out every one of the incredible Hungarian dishes that’s made even more delicious by the blustery weather outside, from goulash to langos to palacsinta to chicken paprikash.

 Quite honestly, we dedicated a large portion of our November trip to Budapest to methodically eating our way through the city, from tasty Budapest brunches to cozy dinners and everything in between, and we have absolutely zero regrets.